S/Ldr Robert Neville DAGNALL 121532 RAFVR: KIA 13 January 1945

 In the last week of December 1941, the whole Squadron was posted to Luqa for what was expected to be one of the usual six or eight week stints expected of a 2 Group Blenheim unit reinforcing Malta.
 Dagnall, Brown and Friendy went with them, departing by air 12 January 1942 on the long flight via Gibraltar, as a pair with CO W/Cdr Selkirk leading.

 The exposed position of the Island fortress was difficult for all concerned, not least for the Blenheim units undertaking forward offensive sorties like shipping sweeps and strikes against Palermo Harbour.
 By the second week of February 1942, 21 Squadron had lost 11 aircraft and their crews, 33 men in all, of whom just three survived as PoW.
+The dead and missing included their CO W/Cdr WR Selkirk and crew, lost on 4 February 1942.
 Over the period from 15 January to 31 January, Sgt Dagnall and his crew had completed a further 6 offensive sorties and a radar calibration flight, again without incident.
 They were now an experienced crew, with 10 operations in all to their credit.

 If the change in strategic balance had seemed slight when Germany invaded Russia, the impact of the Japanese attacks of 7 December 1941 was both swift and large.
 As 21 Squadron prepared to withdraw from Malta, Singapore fell.
 Despite the pressure at sea, at Home, and in the Mediterranean—and for air power in each theatre—more now had to be found for the Far East as well.